 How to Change BitLocker Password in Windows 11

-If you use BitLocker to protect your files in Windows 11, it’s a good idea to know how to change your BitLocker password.
+Do you use BitLocker to protect your files in Windows 11?
+If so, you should know how to change your BitLocker password.
 This guide will show you easy steps to update your password and keep your data safe.

-BitLocker is a security feature that locks your drive so only you can open it with a password.
+BitLocker is a security feature that locks your drive.
+Only you can open it with a password.
 It works on your main computer drive as well as external USB drives.

 How to Change Your BitLocker Password